Stanton Road was where the Derbyshires lived.

 It later emerged that Mrs. Shaw had been washing clothes in the outhouse and had stood too close to the fire heating her water.

-There were five children, Sam, Simpson, White, Kate and another girl.
+Adeline remembers (though not completely correctly) that “there were five children, Sam, Simpson, White, Kate and another girl.”

 This oldest child was originally named Sam White Derbyshire but a month later and at his baptism his name had changed to Samuel Patrick.